desultory/ugrd/readme.md

 The order in which modules/directives are loaded is very important!

+If a module depends on another module, it can be added to the `mod_depends` list in the module config.
+A `ValueError` will be thrown if the module is not present.

 ### imports

 The most powerful part of a module is the `imports` directive.